Kai-W-F/JoveDockerEnv/README.md

 5. Run command: `./run.bash`

-> Everything should be complete got to localhost:8888 and jupyter should be running
+> Everything should be complete go to localhost:8888 and jupyter should be running